Introduction to Buy-to-Let Mortgages for First-Time Landlords

 As well as the higher deposit required to secure the property, there are plenty of other costs that first-time landlords need to be aware of.
 These include:

-• Tax – As of the 2021/22 tax year, landlords are required to pay tax on the profit from the property’s rental income.
+• Tax: Landlords are required to pay tax on the profit from the property’s rental income.
+Some landlords opt to incorporate a limited company through which to purchase a property, which can have some tax benefits.
 Further information on working out the tax can be found here. https://www.gov.uk/guidance/income-tax-when-you-rent-out-a-property-working-out-your-rental-income

-• Stamp Duty – When someone purchases a property which they do not intend to live in (buy-to-let, holiday/second home), they will be required to pay stamp duty which carries an additional levy.
-For buy-to-let properties, there is a 3% charge on properties which are worth up to £125,000.
-This then increases as the value of the property increases.
-For the latest information on stamp duty please visit the government website - https://www.gov.uk/stamp-duty-land-tax/residential-property-rates
+• Stamp Duty – When someone purchases a property, they are required to pay stamp duty which carries an additional levy.
+For Buy-to-Let properties, there is a 5% surcharge charge.
+For the latest information on stamp duty please visit the government website https://www.gov.uk/stamp-duty-land-tax

 Rules and Regulations

-There are a number of rules and regulations that landlords must adhere to as the owner of a buy-to-let property.
+There are a number of rules and regulations that landlords must adhere to as the owner of a Buy-to-Let property.
 These include ensuring that a property is safe and fit for tenants to live in and protecting tenant deposits by placing them in government-backed scheme.
+Further regulations may apply, which we discuss later on in this guide.

-Check out our handy guide on the rules and regulations that landlords need to be aware of for more information – https://www.westoneloans.co.uk/landlord-hub/frequently-asked-questions-portfolio-landlords-0
+Check out our handy guide on the rules and regulations that landlords need to be aware of for more information – FAQs for Landlords

 Considering a location for buy-to-let property

-Research on this is important and can be done using websites such as Rightmove or Zoopla, to determine the local rental demand and average costs within the area.
+Research on the area you plan to buy in is important and can be done using websites such as Rightmove or Zoopla, to determine the local rental demand and average costs within the area.

 Accidental Landlords